 Finite element based modelling of the structural response of welded materials in complex loading configurations.
 Part I: Structural modelling considerations

 A.J.
 Awang Draupa,∗, B. Rodgersa , J.D Robsona , P.B.
 Prangnella , Q.M.
-Lia , M.J.
-Luntb
+Lib , M.J.
+Luntc

-a The University of Manchester, Manchester, M13 9PL, UK
+a School of Material Sciences, The University of Manchester, Manchester, M13 9PL, UK

+bSchool of Mechanical, Aerospace and Civil Engineering, The University of Manchester, Manchester M13 9PL, UK

-b DSTL, Porton, SP4 0JQ, UK
+c DSTL, Porton, SP4 0JQ, UK

 Abstract

 This two-part article presents the results of numerical prediction and experimental studies which aim to determine the structural response of friction stir welded aluminium 2139-T8 subjected to complex loading configurations, and in particular, air blast loading.
-The aim of this work is to develop a numerical modelling methodology to allow detailed prediction of the local strain evolution across the weld zone as this has significant influence in relation to structural response and failure.
+The aim of this work is to develop a numerical modelling methodology to allow detailed prediction of the local strain evolution across the weld zone as this has significant influence on structural response and failure.
 In particular, the method allows local material property gradients, which are due to variation in strengthening mechanism arising from microstructural damage caused by thermal loading during the welding process, to be incorporated into a macro scale structural model.
 Part I details the methodology used to implement local material property gradients together with experimental evidence to verify the predicted structural response in a range of loading configurations.
-Part II provides an insight into the assumptions made in Part I with respect to high strain rate materials modelling across the weld zone and the associated evidence for the variation in strengthening mechanisms in the alloy.
+Part II provides an insight into the assumptions made in Part I with respect to material modelling at high strain-rates across the weld zone and the associated evidence for the variation in strengthening mechanisms in the alloy.
 The work presented highlights the importance of accurate description of the variation in local material properties, particularly the work hardening rate, in determining the response of structures under blast loading.

 Keywords: Blast loading, Digital image correlation, Materials modelling, Finite element simulation, Materials characterisation